justin-f-perez/ParallelSort/README.md

 # Mobile Computing HW1: ParallelSort
 ## Quick start
 ### Java
 You can load this project in intellij to compile the java classes.
-Please don't commit your compiled output.
-There's an entrypoint in the ParallelExternalSorter class that provides its own default arguments (if you don't supply any).
+There's an entrypoint in the CommandLineInterface class that provides its own default arguments (if you don't supply any).
 You can set a breakpoint here and hit debug if you just want to do a quick test to step through the code.
+You can also find an example of commandline usage in the python jupyter and colab notebooks.

 ### Discussion (and python notebook)
+The main discussion document is located here: [discussion/discussion.md](discussion/discussion.md)

 Charts are implemented in a python notebook that automatically runs the sorting algorithm on all the required lenghts of input and # of threads.
 (Don't forget to build the java project first.)
 You should be able to just run [setup.sh](discussion/setup.sh) to create the virtual environment and install dependencies, then start the notebook server with [start.sh](discussion/start.sh).
 This should start the jupyter lab server and open it in your browser.

-For collaborative editing, there's a markdown document that we can convert to a PDF/doc/whatever later [discussion/discussion.md](discussion/discussion.md)
+Alternatively, use the Colab notebook.
+The Colab notebook has fewer options and less debugging output, but it also requires less setup because it clones and compiles the java files automatically.

 ## Contributing